TingheZhang/m6A-BERT/README.md

 # m6A-BERT
-This repository includes the implementation of 'Understanding YTHDF2-mediated mRNA Degradation By m6A-BERT-Deg'.
+This repository contains the implementation of our paper ‘Understanding YTHDF2-mediated mRNA Degradation By m6A-BERT-Deg’.

-Please cite our paper if you use the models or codes.
-The repo is still actively under development, so please kindly report if there is any issue encountered.
+In this paper, we propose a novel model, m6A-BERT-Deg, that leverages the pre-trained language model BERT and the m6A modification information to predict the mRNA degradation rate.
+We also perform attribution analysis using the Captum library to interpret the model’s predictions and identify the key features that influence the mRNA degradation.
+Our experiments show that our model achieves state-of-the-art performance on two benchmark datasets and reveals new insights into the role of m6A in mRNA degradation.

+In this package, we provides resources including: source codes of the DNABERT model, usage examples, pre-trained models, fine-tuned models and visulization tool.
+We are still actively developing the repo, so please kindly report any issues that you encounter.
+If you have used m6A-BERT in your research, please kindly cite the our publications.

 ## 1. Environment setup
 [Conda](https://docs.anaconda.com/anaconda/install/linux/) is recommanded to set up the enviroment.